chathura-de-silva/Data-Communication-Labs/README.md

-For more information about the lab exercises or specific implementations, feel free to explore the repository's code and files.
+For more information about the lab exercises or specific implementations, refer the README files included in respective lab directory.

 ---